 One of the first things many of us do these days when we come into contact with someone new is to google them.
 In a professional context, this might involve checking out someone’s LinkedIn, or finding their profile on their employer’s website.

-We launched the people pages at the end of 2019 and these provided a page for almost everyone who works at the University (over 3000 people!).
+The first iteration of these pages provided a page for almost everyone who works at the University (over 3000 people!).
 Two of our original aims were to ensure that the information on these pages was accurate, and to provide a semantic page structure that Google would be able to index and display easily.
 These fundamentals haven’t changed: someone landing on your page will see at a glance who you are, which department you belong to, what you teach, and what you research (where appropriate).

 Your name, job title, location, and contact details are pulled in automatically from the HR data feed (P3) when you join, and can’t be altered by the Web Services team.
 This ensures that the information is always correct – if your job title changes, or you get married, then information that HR holds will be reflected on your page automatically.
 You can add a photo – ideally by attending one of the regular photoshoots – and write your own biographical information, information about your role within the University, research, and teaching.